 - Beat in the sour cream and egg replacer on low speed until well blended.

-- Pour the batter into the partially baked crust and bake 15 minutes.
+- Pour the batter into the partially baked crust.

 - Turn off the heat and let the cheesecake rest 60 minutes in the oven (the cookbook says 30 minutes).